“It is by studying little things that we attain the great art of having as little misery and as much happiness as possible.” ~ Samuel Johnson

 Bugs Are Here To Stay

-The best yard garden is the one where the eco-system is fully in tact, and yes, this means that it is full of (you guessed it) bugs.
-Using any kind of synthetic pesticide has unintended consequences which wreck an otherwise balanced ecosystem, in addition to wrecking the more complex organisms at the cellular level (that would be you).
-Toxicity from these products builds up in soil and water and air and eventually wind up inside our bodies.
+The best yard garden is the one where the eco-system is fully in tact, and yes, this means that it is crawling with bugs.
+Using synthetic pesticide has unintended consequences which wreck an otherwise balanced ecosystem, in addition to wrecking the more complex organisms at the cellular level (uh, that would be you and your body).
+Toxicity from these products builds up in soil and water much like they do our bodies — they don’t just go away.
 If you value quality of life, steer clear of these quick solutions, no matter how cheap they may be.
-Please refrain from using broad-spectrum synthetic pesticides.

 If my Scottie killed the tomato hornworm at the beginning of this post instead of learning about it, the beautiful and beneficial Sphinx Moth would not have graced our garden later on.
 They are amazing creatures to watch, and my children regularly mistaken them for hummingbirds.